By Jon Wollenhaupt

 The Collaboration with Chaffey College

-Referring to the collaboration with VVC, Dr. Henry Shannon, superintendent and president, Chaffey College, said, “When Dr. Walden asked Chaffey College to help develop the new training center, we wanted to collaborate immediately.
+Referring to the collaboration with Victor Valley College, Dr. Henry Shannon, superintendent and president, Chaffey College, said, “When Dr. Walden asked Chaffey College to help develop the new training center, we wanted to collaborate immediately.
 VVC had been sending people down the hill to the InTech Center for training, but the traffic on the I-15 made that increasingly impractical.
 They needed a facility based in their community.”

 Dr. Shannon added, “Initially, the High Desert Manufacturing Council was thinking about starting their own training center without a connection to the college.
 I told them that without Chaffey College’s involvement you’d be missing out on the expertise the college brings in terms of procuring and administering funding, the vast network of subject matter experts they can leverage, and the college’s ability to quickly develop new training curriculum.
 It’s like the three legs of a stool.
 You need the industry partners, the college, and the constituents who are getting trained.
 All those things are important.
 The synergies that arise from those three groups working together is what makes for success.”

 Castanos, speaking highly of the help provided by the InTech Center staff, said, “They have been amazingly helpful to us throughout the long process we’ve been through to get the training center off the ground.
 For our first cohort, they shared their California Apprenticeship Initiative funds as well as their experienced training instructors.
 They also helped us identify the equipment we needed to procure for the industrial electrical and mechanical training programs.
 Sandra Sisco, the director of economic development for the InTech Center, has been there for us since the start.”

 The InTech Center Model